[music] paused

 text.0 accesses the inner String of the Text2d tuple struct.
 We update it with the current score.

-Now let's build a web version of the game and upload it to itch.io so anyone can play it in their browser.
+Let's build a web version and publish it so anyone can play in their browser.

 rustup target add wasm32-unknown-unknown